 2. (11-14) Two of David’s mighty men.

 a.
-Jashobeam the son of a Hachmonite, chief of the captains: This man is also mentioned in 2 Samuel 23:8 records a slightly different name for this man, and records that he killed 800 instead of three hundred here in 1 Chronicles.
+Jashobeam the son of a Hachmonite, chief of the captains: This man is also mentioned in 2 Samuel 23:8 which records a slightly different name for him, and records that he killed 800 instead of three hundred here in 1 Chronicles.
 The difference is probably due to scribal error in copying.

 i.
 The fact that Jashobeam was a chief of the captains shows that he was a leader among leaders.
 This means that even leaders need leaders.
 Also, his victory alone was counted, showing that numbers are important, but they are not the only measure.